SWC Walk 67 : Salisbury to Amesbury via Stonehenge

 - [!]
 You continue along the fence edge until you reach a single standing stone 25m directly away to your right and with Stonehenge a further 25m beyond this.
 Here you turn left directly away from the standing stone and Stonehenge to go down a faint wide track in a shallow depression heading East North East.
 This is The Avenue – the original route of the Druids.

 - You are going gently downhill across a vast field with trees in the far distance ahead of you.
-In 600m you reach a cross paths with a clear grassy track crossing from east to west.
+In 600m you reach a cross paths with a clear grassy track (an 18th century road) crossing from east to west.
 You continue ahead with a field boundary fence now in view 200m ahead and away to your right.

-- In 150m the faint track starts to swing right and you follow this towards a field gate 80m ahead of you.
+- In 150m the faint track starts to swing right (by an information board on your left) and you follow this towards a field gate 80m ahead of you.
 Go through the gate with a footpath arrow on it.
 Keeping to the direction of the arrow you continue ahead gently uphill on no clear path.
 Your onward route is to head for the middle of a gap between two clumps of trees some distance ahead of you.
 (To further help position yourself later on you should see a cattle trough and feeding station in the field 50m away to your right.)

 - After 400m as you near the top of the long gentle incline you should see a field fence and a gate ahead of you in the middle of a gap between two clumps of trees.
 Head for this gate and when you reach it look back and enjoy the superb views of Stonehenge and the ancient landscape around you.
 On the other side of the fence there is also an information board.

-- Go through the gate and turn left down a grassy path.
-In 250m turn right to find the signposted route to Amesbury.
-For the next 3 km follow the stony farm track, ignoring all ways off, to a main road.
+- Go through the gate and turn left down a grassy path (or first have a look at another information board 90m on your right, for the King Barrows Ridge).
+In 350m turn right and in 180m reach a T-junction.
+For an Extension to Woodhenge and Durrington Walls turn left and pick up the directions at the end of this text in section [H].
+Else turn right and follow the signposted route to Amesbury.
+For the next 1.7 km follow the stony farm track, ignoring all ways off, to a main road.
 On your way information boards describe how someone in the recent past has planted clumps of trees to illustrate the formation of ships in the Battle of the Nile.

 - At the road turn left to soon pass Coneybury House on your left and then other buildings and houses again on your left.
 The road eventually swings sharply to the left and a little further on you reach a T-junction where you turn right.
 Continue down this road (Stonehenge Road) with a wooded area to your left and houses to your right.